Step

 Love

-Society pressures us to disconnect from Mother Earth.
-Its social cues send us messages through language, norms, and media that downplay Earth’s importance.
-We subconsciously tune in, and are influenced to see our planet negatively without even realizing it.
+Society pressures us to disconnect from Mother Earth for reasons that don’t make sense in today’s world.
+But it’s still sending us messages through language, norms, and media that downplay Earth’s importance.
+We subconsciously tune in, and are influenced to see our planet through an outdated lens without even realizing it.

-Are you aware of these cues?
+Are you aware of the influences?

 How To